Sex Offender Discussion Group

 Unconditional positive regard is the cornerstone value of the approach the consortium advocates.

 VCTC is made up of clinicians representing multiple developmental disabilities provider agencies, the Assistant Director and Director of the Vermont Crisis Intervention Network, the Co-Executive/Clinical Director of the Francis Foundation and a Developmental Disabilities Services Division (DDSD) representative.

-VCTC has developed a training curriculum, “The Relationship Model of Support,” tailored for a direct support worker and service coordinator audience, that is delivered by VCTC presenters.
+VCTC has developed a training curriculum, “The Transformative Power of Relationships,” tailored for a direct support worker and service coordinator audience, that is delivered by VCTC presenters.

 For further information about VCTC activities please contact DDSD Quality Reviewer at 802-241-0288.